Homemade Cranberry Sauce With Orange Juice & Pomegranate Seeds

-- In a large saucepan, combine the cranberries, orange, orange juice, and sugar.
+- In a large saucepan, combine the cranberries, orange segments, orange juice, and sugar.

-- Cook and stir over medium heat for 15 to 20 minutes or until berries pop and the mixture is thickened.
+- Cook and stir over medium heat for about 15 minutes or until berries pop and the mixture is thickened.
 Stir in pomegranate seeds; cook 2 minutes longer.

 - Remove from the heat; stir in orange zest and additional pomegranate seeds.
 Serve warm or chilled.